“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Tell your doctor if any of the above apply to you.

-There are some medications which interfere with the way Kariva works.
+There are some medications that interfere with the way Kariva works.
 These include:

 You should seek medical attention immediately or call the poison line at 1-800-222-1222.
 Some of the symptoms you might experience are vomiting, vaginal bleeding, and nausea.